 Two, don’t be afraid to speak up and ask questions when you first start out in a role.
 No question is too silly or small, and no one will think you have no clue what you’re doing if you don’t know something.
 You are not expected to know everything when you are new to an organization.
 There is a learning curve!
 The only way you will grow as a professional is by being able to ask questions to the people around you.

-Wrap your arms around the entire organization.
+Lombardi: Wrap your arms around the entire organization.
 Don’t just focus on getting to know the people in your immediate group or department.
-If you work in Strategy, don’t be afraid to reach out to someone in Engineering, Sales, or Finance.
+If you work in strategy, don’t be afraid to reach out to someone in engineering, sales, or finance.
 Identify leaders in your organization who you admire—perhaps they have the job you want to have in 10 years, or maybe you heard someone senior speak on a call or in a meeting and you liked what they said or you have questions.
-Have the courage to knock on that person’s office door and ask if you can spend some time with them, learning about their background, how they got to where they are in the organization, etc. One idea is to invite someone for coffee or lunch in exchange for learning more about his or her work.
+Have the courage to knock on that person’s office door and ask if you can spend some time with them, learning about their background or how they got to where they are in the organization.
+One idea is to invite someone for coffee or lunch in exchange for learning more about his or her work.
 When individuals are young and new to organizations they are often intimidated by those higher up in the organizational chart, so they don’t reach out to these professionals.
 Senior level executives are more than happy to give you their time (they were in your position once), so include them as you build your network.
-If you admire someone who has twenty years of experience, connect!
+If you admire someone who has 20 years of experience, connect!
 Ask if you can sit in his or her office for a few minutes, or if you can treat him or her to coffee.
 Good organizations encourage this type of mentorship, so if you’re in the right place, learn from as many individuals as you can to increase your industry knowledge.

-How can you stay up-to-date with your industry’s trends?
+GenHERation®: How can you stay up to date with your industry’s trends?

 Gina Lombardi is a Relationship Manager for Hartford Funds.
 She is responsible for supporting initiatives to develop and strengthen relationships with Hartford Funds’ largest broker-dealer clients.
 Gina joined the organization in 2017.
 Prior to joining the company, she worked at Cohen & Steers as a Vice President and Senior Relationship Manager from 2014-2017.
 She began her career in 2005 at Lord Abbett & Co. as an Internal Wholesaler and transitioned to a role in Relationship Management in 2008.
 Gina is a registered representative of Hartford Funds Distributors and is FINRA Series 7 and 63 registered.
 Originally from St. Paul, Minnesota, Gina attended Villanova University where she received a Bachelor’s Degree in Marketing and International Business.
 She currently lives in Westfield, New Jersey, with her husband, Chris, and daughter, Francesca.